About This Chapter

 This lesson explores common characteristics of attention-deficit/hyperactivity disorder (ADHD) as well as the best practices for teaching learners with this disorder.

-6. Mood Disorders: Depression, Dysthymic Disorder & Bipolar Disorder
+6. Mood Disorders: Depression, Persistent Depressive Disorder & Bipolar Disorder

 Does feeling sad automatically mean someone is depressed?
 Are there different kinds of depression?
 What are mood disorders?
 This lesson will take a look at the answers to those questions.